Liquidation Audit Services in UAE

 What is a liquidation audit in the UAE?

-Can liquidation be done without an audit?
+Can a company be liquidated without an audit?

 How long does a liquidation audit take?